California Assemblyman James Gallagher slams Democratic Gov. Newsom’s new COVID-19 lockdown

 A California assemblyman is warning that businesses and school-aged children could suffer under Gov. Gavin Newsom’s latest coronavirus restrictions.

 “Every state is experiencing a surge, which begs the question, how do these shutdowns actually reduce cases?”
-Republican Assemblyman James Gallagher told Fox News Friday.
+Republican Assemblyman James Gallagher told Fox News on Friday.

 Newsom announced new restrictions as the state suffers from a surge in coronavirus cases.
 If a region’s available intensive care unit capacity drops to below 15%, the rules would shut down businesses and activities there for at least three weeks.
 California had a record 20,759 new cases on Dec.
 2, and COVID-19-related hospitalizations rose by 33% in the past week.